XJF2332/GOT-OCR-2-GUI/README-en.md

 If you don't have the folder mentioned here, **create a new one**

+### Choose a branch

+#### Alpha

+The most frequently updated branch, newest changes will be committed to this branch.
+The codes may not be tested.
+Very unstable, sometimes can not run.

+#### main

+More stable, but misses some new features.

 ### Dependencies

 This environment was tested under **python 3.11.9**.